The complexity of solving a system of equations of the same degree: Preliminaries

+In fact, any equation of $\mathcal{F}$ of degree greater than the solving degree may be removed from the system without altering the Gr\"obner basis computation.
+This is of course delicate in practice, as one may not have an a priori estimate on the solving degree that allows them to eliminate equations from the system.
+Notice moreover that most multivariate systems associated to cryptographic schemes have low degree, so (\ref{eqn:sd}) is usually satisfied.

-Another algebraic invariant connected to the solving degree of a polynomial system is the Castelnuovo-Mumford regularity.
-We refer the reader to~\cite[Section 3.4]{CG20} and~\cite{CG21} for its definition and a discussion on its relation with the other invariants.
+Another algebraic invariant connected to the solving degree of a polynomial system is the {\bf Castelnuovo-Mumford regularity}.
+Throughout the paper, we denote by $\reg(I)$ the Castelnuovo-Mumford regularity of the ideal $I$.
+We refer the reader to~\cite[Section 3.4]{CG20} and~\cite{CG21} for its definition and a discussion of its relationship with the other invariants.
+Notice that, if $d_{\reg}(\mathcal{F})<+\infty$, then